 - Necessary for public interest or in the exercise of official authority.

-- Necessary for the controller’s legitimate interest or that of a third party, except in cases where the fundamental right, interest, or freedom of the data subject overrides such interest.
+- Necessary for the controller’s legitimate interest or that of a third party, except in cases where the data subject's fundamental right, interest, or freedom overrides such interest.

 Fines and penalties